Pubudu Chathuranga

-Eththiligoda Vidana Gamage Pubudu Chathuranga, (born 12 November 1982: පුබුදු චතුරංග), popularly as Pubudu Chathuranga, is an actor in Sri Lankan cinema, theater and television.
+Eththiligoda Vidana Gamage Pubudu Chathuranga (born 12 November 1982: පුබුදු චතුරංග), popularly known as Pubudu Chathuranga, is an actor in Sri Lankan cinema, theater and television.
 He is also worked as a model, TV presenter and a screenplay writer.

 Personal life

 Pubudu was born on 12 November 1982 in Kithulampitiya, Galle.
 His mother, Lalitha Indrani Weththasinghe, is a housewife born in Colombo who moved to Galle after marrying his father, E.V.G Somasiri, in the 1970s.
 He has one sister, Dushanthi Thamodini who is married to Sisira Kalansooriya.
 The name Pubudu means "blossoming of wisdom", and Chathuranga stands for any four noble things.

 Pubudu attended Richmond College in Galle, which his father had also attended.
 As a school boy he has won the primary best student award of his school and got the best results in Ordinary Level.
 After Advanced Level He was selected to receive higher education as a candidate for a Higher National Diploma in Engineering (HNDE), and he moved to Colombo.
 However, he became more involved in the arts field than the engineering field.

 Since 2016, he has been dated to model Mashi Siriwardene.
 In 2017, Mashi crowned as NSBM Avurudu Kumariya.
 They married on 15 March 2018 where the ceremony was held at Cinnamon Grand Hotel, Colombo.
 Mashi later became an actress, who made a supportive appearances in the films The Newspaper and Nihanda Sewaneli.